Northeast Airlines Flight 946

 Northeast Airlines Flight 946 was a domestic U.S. flight from Boston, Massachusetts, to Montpelier, Vermont, with a scheduled stop in Lebanon, New Hampshire, operated by Northeast Airlines.
-On October 25, 1968, some time during the evening, the Fairchild Hiller FH-227 aircraft crashed on Moose Mountain while descending on approach.
-The crash killed 32 of 42 passengers and crew.
-Of the fatalities, four were employees from the National Life Insurance Company who were returning from a business trip.
-The fatalities also included a reporter for the Barre Daily Times and six social workers of the Vermont Head Start Supplementary Training Program on a conference trip.
-Ten passengers survived the crash with minor or moderate injuries.
-After the crash, Northeast Airlines continued flight service until its merger with Delta Air Lines in the early 1970s.
+On October 25, 1968, shortly after 6 p.m. local time, the Fairchild Hiller FH-227 aircraft crashed on Moose Mountain in Grafton County, New Hampshire, while descending on approach.
+The crash killed 32 of 42 passengers and crew; 10 people survived the crash with minor or moderate injuries.
+It remains the deadliest plane crash in New Hampshire history.

 Crew

-The crew of Flight 946 consisted of a crew of three, including a pilot, copilot and flight attendant.
-Captain John A. Rapsis, 52, had been a pilot for Northeast Airlines since 1957 and had over 15,000 hours of flight experience.
-The copilot, John C. O'Neil, 29, was hired in 1967 and was less experienced.
-The flight attendant, Betty Frail, survived the crash.
+The crew of Flight 946 consisted of a crew of three: a pilot, copilot, and flight attendant.
+Captain John A. Rapsis, 52, had been a pilot for Northeast Airlines since 1957 and had over 14,700 hours of flight experience, approximately 1,200 in FH-277 aircraft.
+The copilot, John C. O'Neil, 29, was hired in 1967 and had 2,500 hours of flight experience, approximately 280 in FH-277 aircraft.
+The 21-year-old flight attendant, Betty Frail, had completed her training in June 1968; she survived the crash.

 Flight and crash

 At 5:42 p.m.
-EST, Northeast Airlines Flight 946 left Logan International Airport towards its first stop in Lebanon, New Hampshire.
-Upon being cleared for the instrument approach, the Flight Service Station at Lebanon advised the crew that the weather was "an estimated ceiling of 2,000 feet overcast; visibility was 10 miles; there were breaks in the overcast."
-The National Transportation Safety Board stated in its report that the flight was "routine" until the plane approached Lebanon Municipal Airport, which is located in a valley, surrounded by nearby hills.
-At 6:11 p.m.
-EST, the pilots radioed the control tower that they were executing a standard approach maneuver before preparing to land.
-Air Traffic Control replied and gave the crew weather, visibility and other information regarding conditions at the airport.
-Moments after that transmission, the plane crashed into the side of Moose Mountain and disintegrated.
-The impact killed 30 of the 39 passengers and two of the crew members (31 on impact, one later).
-Emergency personnel arrived at the crash scene about 90 minutes afterwards.
+ET, Northeast Airlines Flight 946 left Logan International Airport towards its first stop in Lebanon, New Hampshire.
+The plane carried 39 passengers and three crew members.
+Upon being cleared for the instrument approach, the flight service station at Lebanon advised the crew that the weather was "an estimated ceiling of 2,000 feet overcast; visibility was 10 miles; there were breaks in the overcast."
+The flight was "normal and routine" until the plane approached Lebanon Municipal Airport, which is located in a valley, surrounded by nearby hills.

+At 6:11 p.m., the pilots radioed the control tower that they were executing a standard approach maneuver before preparing to land.
+Air traffic control replied and gave the crew weather, visibility and other information regarding conditions at the airport.
+At approximately 6:17 p.m., the plane crashed into the side of Moose Mountain.
+The impact killed 30 of the 39 passengers and two of the three crew members; 31 people died on impact and one died later.
+A post-impact fire consumed much of the wreckage and, due to the remoteness of the crash site, lasted for approximately 18 hours until it burned itself out.